 Place your palms face down on your knees or rest them in your lap any way that’s comfortable.

-As you inhale, soften your belly and focus your attention on the cooling sensation of the breath.
+As you inhale, soften your belly and focus on the cool inhalation traveling down into your lungs, into your core.